sunfishcode/wasm-reference-manual/WebAssembly.md

 | ---------------- | ---------------------- | -------- | ------ |
 | `current_memory` | `() : (iPTR)`          | [Z]      | 0x3b   |

-The `current_memory` instruction returns the size of the referenced linear-memory space, as an unsigned value in units of [pages].
+The `current_memory` instruction returns the size of the referenced linear memory, as an unsigned value in units of [pages].

 **Validation**:
  - [Linear-memory size validation](#linear-memory-size-validation) is required.